TheGarvitGupta/Face-Identification/README.md

 # Face Identification

-Fece tracking and recognition using Microsoft Azure's Face APIs.
-The request is only send when a new face is detected.
+Fece tracking and recognition using OpenCV and Microsoft Azure's Face APIs.
+The API request is sent only when a new face is detected.
+When a face is detected, a tracker is associated with it until the tracking confidence drops below a threshold (configurable).

 ## Installation
 The `requirements.txt` file contains much more than the strict requirements to run this app, but saves time to just install everything at once.